genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 ### Response

 Equivalent to the [Get Response](#get-v1searchprofilenamedocumentid).
-Notice that, once the document is uploaded, the `indexStatus` will be `Unknown` as it is queued to be ingested.
-Use the [Get Response](#get-v1searchprofilenamedocumentid) API to check the document status, the expected result is `Success`.
+Note that, once the document is uploaded, the `indexStatus` will be `Unknown` as it is queued to be ingested.
+Use the [Get Response](#get-v1searchprofilenamedocumentid) API to check the document status; the expected result is `Success`.

 Possible return errors: